 Typically, people in Iceland consume this dish out of their homes in an attempt to escape the smell.
 Of course, for us, that was inevitable, but considering our clothes smelled like skata until we doused them with lighter fluid when we got home, I don’t know how anyone escapes the smell.

 Of course we had to try it.
 If you like the smell of urine, you’ll love the taste of skate.
 Fortunately, you can eat this dish any time of year in the form of harkal.
 It is served at the Volcano House daily.

-A type of flat biscuit, laufabrauð, is traditional to make which is thin enough to make intricate and beautiful designs for display.
+A type of flat biscuit, laufabrauð, is traditional to make.
+It is thin enough to make intricate and beautiful designs for display.
 Chocolate almond cookies filled with chocolate cream is called the Sara, and is a must for any Christmas feast.

 We visited the little Christmas Village of Hafnarfjörður.
 The center of the village has a giant lit Christmas tree, and local vendors form a circle around the tree to sell their wares.
 We found Christmas figurines, clothes, treats, and more.

 Everything Is Closed

 I know this specifically, because my insulin pump ran out of batteries.
-The hotel staff wasn’t helpful and there wasn’t a hotel gift shop, television remotes didn’t have the right kind of battery, all convenience stores, and all museums were closed (except for the Volcano House, but they didn’t sell batteries), the airport, and even the police were shut down for Christmas in Iceland.
+The hotel staff wasn’t helpful and there wasn’t a hotel gift shop.
+Television remotes didn’t have the right kind of battery, all convenience stores, and all museums were closed (except for the Volcano House, but they didn’t sell batteries), the airport, and even the police are shut down for Christmas in Iceland.

 Ultimately, about 40 hours into the ordeal we finally discovered a way to hack my insulin pump to deliver insulin in a not so regulated way, and a Subway that was open at midnight on the 26th to break my unintentional fast.

 The city of Reykjavik actually has a dedicated website for listing what will specifically be open during the Christmas season, and operating hours.
 Most are restaurants and require very early advance reservations.

 ► For Kids: Christmas is a sacred time in our home.
 The magic of the Christmas season doesn’t come from Santa and his elves, but from the positive emotions that result from thinking of everyone you love and how you can honor your relationship with them.

 Have you ever celebrated Christmas in another country?
 What did you think of the experience?
-Stay tuned – we’ll be headed back to Scandinavia this Christmas to celebrate in Norway!